 Humans are no different.
 How would you feel if you were led by a person with those qualities?
 You’d go all-in.

-On the other hand – we’re also hard-wired to despise the bad alphas.
+On the other hand – we’re also hard-wired to despise the bad leaders.
 The Halo effect might fool people initially but eventually selfish, disloyal, unfair, untrustworthy, win-lose focused leaders will show their true face.

 Take for instance a leader who makes an introductory speech to a group of new employees at their orientation.
 To the new recruits the leader looks attractive, is highly affable and tells a good story.
 But as the days wear on his or her true actions demonstrates whether they are genuine and trustworthy to all employees and other stakeholders.
 If the leader possesses numerous bad alpha characteristics, it’s only a matter of time until group morale and performance suffers.
 Those employees will spend more of their time trying to defeat their leader, or each other, rather than work together.